keymetrics/doc-pm2/en/monitoring/best-practices/cpu-profiling.md

 How does CPU profiling work?

-A profiler needs to record all functions invoked and how long CPU spends time for each.
+The first thing to understand is that a CPU can only handle one operation at a time and is either busy or idle.
+The CPU usage (%) is the amount of time the CPU is busy for a period of time.
+The goal of the profiler is to record all invoked functions when the cpu is busy and how long CPU spends time for each.

 A first approach is the so called "instrumentation".
 This method inserts a piece of code that counts number of calls and records execution time of functions.
 The downside of this method is its heaviness.
 It affects a lot the code execution and even if it is precise, it's problematic in a live web server context.

 An other approach is the "sampling".
 In this method, the profiler interrupts the code execution at specific intervals and records the stack trace each time.
-Not every call are thus recorded, but after enough time, results are still relevant.
+Not every call are thus recorded, but after enough time, results are relevant.
 The greatest benefit is that it almost doesn’t affect the code execution and can be used in a production environment.

 Some profilers uses an hybrid approach.
-They instrument code only to count number of call (a cheap operation) and use sampling to measure function execution time.
+They instrument code only to count number of calls (a cheap operation) and use sampling to measure function execution time.

 The PM2 profiler uses the sampling approach.